sciZer0/7/v/README.md

 The hypothesis/idea is that

+when the list of all current Validators are known (Solana's approach)

+when the list of all Validators are limited

-when Validators are competing very hard for being in the list in order to be receiving the very generous incentives
+when Validators are competing very hard for being in the list in order to be receiving highly generous incentives

 when no malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list